snr-laboratory/snrlab-microfab-trial0/doc/ALD/Journal.md

+## Task for 20251031
+Issues with the new code.

 ## Task for 20251030
 IN1, IN2, IN3 (The "Sequence Valves"): These are safety/sequence solenoid valves.
 They open the main line for a precursor or the purge gas.
 A little bounce or a 5ms delay here doesn't matter, as they stay open for the whole half-cycle.